antonioscalaunina/pyANTI-FASc/Example1_Tohoku.md

 In this example, a set of slip distributions based on location and magnitude of 2011, March the 11th, Tohoku earthquake with a magnitude Mw=9.0, is generated.
 The test-case shown in this example is also run through the Jupyter Notebook [antifasc_main.ipynb](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/bin/antifasc_main.ipynb).
 Within the Jupyter Notebook some intermediate plots are shown to better describe some of the steps of the process like the barycenter selection and the rupture area computation.

+***DISCLAIMER***: This Jupyter Notebook is intended to help users understand how the code works, as it includes intermediate plots illustrating key steps such as barycenter selection and rupture area computation.
+However, it significantly increases the overall runtime compared to running the equivalent Python script antifasc_main.py.

 # 1 - Mesh